pombreda/getpaid/getpaid.recipe.release/trunk/getpaid/recipe/release/README.txt

 - you add the getpaid part
 - in the getpaid part, you can choose the "extra" packages you want to use with the "addpackages" option
-- by default, the following packages are installed: ore.viewlet, getpaid.core, Products.PloneGetPaid, getpaid.wizard, getpaid.nullpayment, five.intid, hurry.workflow, yoma.batching, zc.resourcelibrary and zc.table
+- by default, the following packages are installed: ore.viewlet, getpaid.core, Products.PloneGetPaid, getpaid.wizard, getpaid.nullpayment, five.intid, hurry.workflow, simplejson, yoma.batching, zc.resourcelibrary and zc.table
 - then you will have to run bin/buildout, start your instance and quickinstall PloneGetPaid